d3tourrr/kindroid-bsky/README.md

 >
 > **That being said, it works pretty well, and it's a lot of fun.
 So, have fun!**

+> [!CAUTION]
+> This project is not meant to be used for malicious purposes or to mislead people, however by default, your Kin will approximate human interactions which largely pass as human.
+Please be mindful of this when setting up your Kin and monitoring their interactions.
+>
+> I ran this project for several months with a Kin who was specifically setup to interact on Bluesky, and I never had any issues... until Bluesky suspended the Kin's Bluesky account for "excessive automation".
+I haven't tried to appeal this decision yet, but you could try appealing it if you run into this issue.

 ## Introduction

 This is a simple project to replicate human behavior on [Bluesky](https://bsky.social) using a [Kindroid.ai](https://kindroid.ai) AI companion.